david-macmahon/netboot_resources/README.md

   users/groups from the head node's `/etc` files to the netboot's `/etc` files.
   Note that the UIDs and GIDs of system users and groups may differ between head node and netboot nodes, so copying those is strongly discouraged.
-If you go this way, don't forget to copy the correspinding entries is `/etc/shadow` and `/etc/gshadow`.
+If you go this way, don't forget to copy the corresponding entries is `/etc/shadow` and `/etc/gshadow`.

 - Install additional drivers on the netboot nodes (e.g. GPU drivers, NIC drivers, etc.)

 - Configure additional network interfaces on the netboot nodes.

-  These are getting somewhat outside the scope of establishing a viable netboot system, but reseources for some additional sysadmin tasks like these will also be made available here.
+  These are getting somewhat outside the scope of establishing a viable netboot system, but resources for some additional sysadmin tasks like these will also be made available here.